 When snow ploughing is necessary, there is a need to have a ‘mate’ with each driver.
 In these cases we have to rely on the good nature of any available staff to assist as ‘mates’.

 Swindon Borough Council has two forecasting weather stations, one near Blagrove Roundabout on Great Western Way and one on Marlborough Road, just outside Chiseldon.
 Readings of the current weather conditions are sent from both stations to our specialist Weather Forecast provider every 10 minutes.
 These readings produce two daily forecasts which show the forecast air temperature, road surface temperature, wind speed and rain/snow.
 If there’s any uncertainty in the information received, we call the forecaster.

 From this information, gritting treatments are planned.
-If there’s any major changes to the forecast at any time of the day, the forecaster calls the Council’s Winter Service Decision Maker to let them know.
+If there’s any major changes to the forecast at any time of the day, the forecaster calls the decision maker to let them know.
 Additionally, a two to five day forecast is received daily to help us plan ahead for what gritting resources may be needed.

 Why haven’t I seen any gritters out and about?

-We’ve got 8 gritting vehicles to treat the 322km of road included on our gritting routes and it takes approximately 3 hours for one vehicle to treat its entire route.
+We have eight gritting vehicles to treat the 322km of road included on our gritting routes and it takes approximately three hours for one vehicle to treat its entire route.
 The vehicles normally start gritting at least four hours before the forecast says that the road surface temperature is to reach freezing point.
-If it has snowed, it’s likely that the gritters will be on the road continuously, but it may be 3 to 4 hours before they pass the same point twice as they will have to return to the depot to be refilled with salt.
+If it has snowed, it’s likely that the gritters will be on the road continuously, but it may be three to four hours before they pass the same point twice as they will have to return to the depot to be refilled with salt.
 When heavy snowfall occurs, our priority is to keep the strategic network open.
 The gritters will be concentrated on the main roads and fitted with snowploughs, meaning that estate roads may not be treated as often.

 Why do gritters sometimes drive without spreading salt?